topmonks/defi-puzzle/README.md

 * Required for fixed-term futures
 * Long+short token bundles can be put into smart contract, then timelocked

-## What the hell are short tokens?
+## What the Hell are Short Tokens?
 ELI5
 What are they?
 * Fungible tokens with negative value - they represent a liability to return borrowed asset to Compound money market